agera-sdk/previous-version-2/README.md

 The `rialight::prelude` crate can be used to include commonly used things in scope.
 It includes:

+- Some of the Rust standard library, including:
+  - `Map` and `Set` as aliases to `HashMap` an `HashSet`
+  - Types for concurrency and reference counted boxes
 - Map and Set Collections that use a hash algorithm (same from the standard library, `std::collections`)
 - Collection Literals
 - Regular expressions